From the smart factory to the self-organisation of capital: ‘Industrie 4.0’ as the cybernetisation of production

 Integration of the industrial internet of things with industrial cyberphysical systems

-In contrast to the cyberphysical paradigm, the internet of things (IoT) was developed by the computer science community.
-The phrase ‘the internet of things’ was first used in 1999 to refer to the use of computers for producing knowledge about ‘things’ and the waste reduction benefits this knowledge could bring to industry.
-The IoT was developed from the implementation of the Internet, beginning as a US military project that was expanded through the university system, was commercialized, and has now entered the sphere of production with ‘Industrie 4.0’.
-Early applications of the ‘industrial of the internet of things’ (IIoT) began with the introduction of networked information technologies that organised and controlled the flow of data and people such as product data management and product lifecycle management (Jeschke et al., 2017: 5).
+In contrast to the cyberphysical paradigm, the internet of things (IoT) paradigm originated in the computer science community.
+As it has been well documented, the Internet first began as a US military project with the development of the ARPANET nodes in the late 1960s and early 1970s (Levine, 2018).
+While these nodes were later expanded to the university system, and eventually, to the commercial sector, it was not until 1999 that the phrase ‘the internet of things’ was first used to refer to the use of computers for producing knowledge about ‘things’ and the efficiencies this knowledge could bring to industry.
+Early applications of the ‘industrial internet of things’ (IIoT) were used to organise and control the flow of data and people with technologies such as product data management and product lifecycle management (Jeschke et al., 2017: 5).
 Therefore, ICPS refers to information technologies that are applied to the direct production process and the IIoT refers to information technologies that are applied to overall production planning and management and that may integrate with ICPS technologies.
 On this point, it has been suggested that the objective of the IIoT is to fully digitise and network all ‘things’ and processes in factories for the purpose of creating digital or ‘smart factories’ (Krumeich, 2016).
 Wang et al. conceptualize smart factories as a dual closed-loop system in which ‘one loop consists of physical resources connected to a ‘cloud’, while the other loop consists of supervisory control terminals and cloud’ (Wang et al., 2016: 159).
-This dual closed-loop system connects smart objects on the shop floor with their control technologies at the management level.
-These control technologies are further connected to global smart factory monitoring and control systems for the purpose of increasing capital’s self-organisation of production.
-Indeed, this is what the developers of cyberphysical control systems appear to confirm in our interviews when the interviewees state that their systems will eliminate the influence of the individual manager in order to make production planning ‘organise itself’.
+This dual closed-loop system connects smart objects on the shop floor with control technologies at the management level which are in turn connected to global smart factory monitoring and control systems.
+With respect to the intended purpose of designing and implementing higher-level production planning systems in smart factories, the interviewees have stated that their systems will eliminate the influence of human managers in order to make production ‘organise itself’.

 One developer of a cyberphysical system – who aims to connect different levels of industrial control systems from the point of enterprise resource planning (ERP) to the point of control over individual operations – explained that the efficiency gains his system provides are specifically due to the replacement of human planning and decision making with automated data analytics: